drimpossible/drimpossible.github.io/about/index.md

 ### 2019

 * Completed my bachelors and masters in computer science at [IIIT-Hyderabad](http://www.iiit.ac.in). [**My thesis**]() focused on developing principled approaches for sparse connectivity (pruning) and methods to exploit fast-binary convolutions for building efficient but accurate deep networks.
 * Got outstanding reviewer award for CVPR 2019!
-Here is the [reviewer guideline]() I developed for myself.
+Here is the [reviewer guideline](/blog/life/reviewing_for_dummies/) I developed for reference.
 * I'm pursuing a PhD in Machine Learning at University of Oxford, one small step towards achieving my big goal.

 ### 2018

-* Got a yearlong residency at **Verisk HQ**, to work for the ML group of a NASDAQ 100 finance company.
+* Got a yearlong residency at **Verisk HQ**, to work for the ML group of a NASDAQ 100 financial risk assessment corporation.
 * I attended [**ECCV 2018**](https://eccv2018.org/).
 Thank you [Google](https://ai.google/research/) for providing full travel-grant!
 * My research on Pruning [**Deep Expander Networks: Efficient Networks from Graph Theory**](http://openaccess.thecvf.com/content_ECCV_2018/papers/Ameya_Prabhu_Deep_Expander_Networks_ECCV_2018_paper.pdf) got accepted at ECCV 2018 (Oral).
 Details [here]().
 * I completed a research internship at IBM Research to experience industrial research.